wp-plugins/gi-weather/readme.txt

 Tags: weather, open weathr api, forcasting, location, timezone, buddypress Requires at least: 4.0
 Tested up to: 4.1
-Stable tag: 1.0
-License: GPLv2 or later
+Stable tag: 1.0 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.htmlGet weather data for a certain location or your ouwn visitor location

 == Description ==

-GI Weather Plugin is a simple tool that help you to obtain current weather data for any city in the world. = Features = * Retrieve weather data for a certain city or by tracing user loaction. * Ready to use Widget. * Shortcodes ready. * BuddyPress Profile Integration.
+GI Weather Plugin is a simple tool that help you to obtain current weather data for any city in the world.
+= Features =
+* Retrieve weather data for a certain city or by tracing user loaction.
+* Ready to use Widget.
+* Shortcodes ready.
+* BuddyPress Profile Integration.

+For more information about the plugin or how to use shortcodes you can <a href="http://gicoder.net/docs/gi-weather/">visit GI Coder website</a>

 == Installation ==